Flexberry/flexberry.github.io/pages/products/flexberry-ember/components/ef_file.en.md

 ## Appearance settings

 Component flexberry-file contains several settings allow you to customize its appearance:
-* `showUploadButton` - flag indicating whether to display a separate button to load the file to the server or not (defaults to the value `false` because the file download occurs when you save a model from properties `relatedModel` and the need for a separate button).
+* `showUploadButton` - flag indicating whether to display a separate button to load the file to the server or not (defaults to the value `false` because the file download occurs when you save a model from properties `relatedModel` and the need for a separate button - no).

 Appearance included with the download button: